AppleManga/zh-sources/README.md

-# Aidoku Sources
+# Caret Sources
-This repository hosts the public sources that are installable directly through the Aidoku application.
+This repository hosts the public sources that are installable directly through the Caret application.

 ## Usage
-[Add this source list](https://aidoku.app/add-source-list/?url=https://raw.githubusercontent.com/WhisperKit/zh-sources/gh-pages/) to the Aidoku app.
+[Add this source list](https://caret.uvov.com/add-source-list/?url=https://raw.githubusercontent.com/WhisperKit/zh-sources/gh-pages/) to the Caret app.

 ## Source List